One Step At A Time

 The highway was completely closed to cars and as I walked along the road I thought how once in a lifetime this was.
 But, the moment of excitement was fleeting.
 I had five miles left in the Every Women’s Marathon, on the brink of a breakdown, and completely unsure if I could finish.
 Even the bathrooms on this hellish stretch of the Henry S. Truman Parkway felt too daunting to venture to with the closest one down an exit ramp — that meant I would need to hike back up it post-pee.
 That was out of the question.

-When I signed up for the run — a goal that I thought would forever collect dust on my bucket list — I felt extremely nervous but also elated and empowered.
-I had always loved running and fitness so when I came across the marathon in my new city of Savannah focused on encouraging more women to run and women’s health I decided that I couldn’t pass up the chance.
-I clicked the sign-up button one morning in my small gray cubicle, paid my non-refundable deposit, and marked my calendar that hung just behind my desk chair.
-I was locked in and nine months to train was very doable, said the internet.
-As I began training I recalled the runs that I would take with my mom biking close behind through the Vermont backroads.
+After some light, nervous research I began training.
+I split my weeks up with a mix of running, slowly increasing my mileage, strength training, and yoga.
+I recalled the runs that I would take with my mom biking close behind through the Vermont backroads and it all felt comforting to reconnect with running.
 I had never ran more than seven miles and recently I hadn’t really been running at all.
 Before moving to Savannah, I lived in Austin, Texas and would occasionally drag myself through a few sticky miles but that typically was the extent of it.
 For some runners, this is ideal training weather for “heat training,” which helps runners perform well in warm temperatures.
-Heat training can also increase cardiac output, plasma value, VO2 max (or the maximum amount of oxygen your body can take in and use during exercise), and lower your internal temperature.
-These benefits did not impress me while running in Texas between waves of dizziness and dehydration.
+Heat training can also increase cardiac output, plasma value, increase max amount of oxygen your body can take in and use during exercise, and lower your internal temperature.
+Unfortunately, these benefits were lost on me while running in Texas between waves of dizziness and dehydration.
 Being from the Northeast it was difficult to acclimate to say the least, but it wasn’t all bad.
-I fell in love there, discovered new foods, and explored a part of the country I had never ventured anywhere near.
+I fell in love there, discovered new foods, and explored a part of the country I had never ventured before.

-If you think you’re going to run a marathon and it’s going to be just like you trained for or perhaps you have thought of every issue you could encounter then you are, and I’m so sorry to say this, very wrong.
-Prepare to be uncomfortable and for the pain of course — that’s to be expected — but you can’t prepare for all of the stimulation and constant pulse of adrenaline.
-I certainly did not expect someone to trip, fall, and end her race before hitting mile one or an all-female motorcycle gang roaring us on or the multiple marching bands that matched the pounding in my chest.
-I felt great, excellent even, for the first half but come midday my feet and ankles were in such excruciating pain that I could barely walk.
-And that’s how I found myself, tears welling in my eyes, blue sky beaming above, and small dots of runners ahead of me on the highway.
+About half way through the marathon, my feet and ankles were in such excruciating pain that I could barely walk.
+And that’s how I found myself, tears welling in my eyes, blue sky beaming above, and small dots of runners ahead, in the middle of the highway wondering why I would do this or how I ever thought this was possible for me.
 Reaching 26 miles felt impossible.
 At that moment I knew I had probably injured my feet but I wasn’t sure — this discomfort was all part of it right?
-Another runner jogged next to me to chat.
-I discovered that chatting with your fellow running neighbors was not only normal but extremely comforting.
-She reminded me to just take it one step at a time.
-A small but powerful gesture right when I needed it most.
-She puttered past me and I swallowed my emerging sobs as I hobbled forward towards the next exit.
+I was going low mentally, really low, and starting to crack.
+A moment later, another runner jogged next to me to chat.
+I discovered that chatting with your fellow running neighbors was not only normal but extremely comforting as someone who loves to talk while running.
+She reminded me to just take it one step at a time — a small but powerful gesture right when I needed it most.
+She puttered past me and I swallowed my emerging sobs, wiped a few tears, and hobbled forward towards the next exit.
 Another crucial lesson in marathon training: grit.
 When the going gets rough, you need to move forward.
 I saw the exit ramp that lead to the final leg of the marathon and called on my training runs and all of the positive, motivational language that I had learned the past few months.
-I drifted back to the early morning yoga sessions in my guest room and remembered to relax my shoulders, breath deeply, and take inventory of my body which felt battered but resilient and I knew that I had enough left to make it to the end.
+I drifted back to the early morning yoga sessions in my guest room and remembered to relax my shoulders, breath deeply, and take inventory of my body.
+Unlike those cozy yoga mornings, I felt battered but most importantly I felt resilient and I knew that I had enough left to make it to the end.
+This moment would have been my end, this is where the story would have stopped for me because I know that I would have quit here if I hadn't learned how to talk myself through these hard moments all those months ago.
+In this moment, I gave myself a break, I gave myself grace, and I gave myself encouragement and that is what allowed me to move forward.

-I could now spin a tale of triumphant victory that saw me run enthusiastically through a metaphorical finish line ribbon, hands waving in glee.
-But lets be honest shall we?
-These last 8 miles or so were pure agony and I cursed every step.
+I could now spin a tale of triumphant victory that saw me run enthusiastically through a metaphorical finish line ribbon, hands waving in glee, jumping in joy.
+But let’s be honest shall we?
+The last 8 miles were pure agony and I cursed every step.
 I had moments of light — like finally getting off that highway and accepting a handful of pretzels from a little girl cheering on runners — but that was quickly dashed with the searing jolts of pain.
 However, I did finish.
 I got the medal and it hangs proudly in my kitchen.
 I drank my post-run beer and barely left my bed for 48-hours afterwards but I did it.
-It’s been almost a year since I dragged myself, one foot in front of the other, down that highway but I still look at my medal and smile knowing we all have a little bit more grit than we give ourselves credit for.

 Jasmyn Druge